ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 #### Basic concepts

-Item | Description
+**Item** | **Description**
 -----|-------------
-Images | A virtual machine image, referred to in this document simply as an image, is a single file that contains a virtual disk with a bootable operating system installed on it.
+**Image** | A virtual machine image, referred to in this document simply as an image, is a single file that contains a virtual disk with a bootable operating system installed on it.
 Use images to create virtual machine instances within the cloud.
-Instances | Instances are virtual machines (VMs) that run inside the OpenStack cloud.
+**Instance** | Instances are virtual machines (VMs) that run inside the OpenStack cloud.
-Flavor | The term Flavor describes an instance's size, and it defines the pre-determined resource specifications for amount of vCPU, RAM, and disk space available to an instance.
+**Flavor** | The term _flavor_ describes an instance's size, and it defines the pre-determined resource specifications for the amount of vCPU, RAM, and disk space available to an instance.

 ### 1. Select From Alternative Cloud Images Provided by IBM Blue Box